Numbing Agents

 Numbing creams contain a local anesthetic called Lidocaine, which blocks the signals at the nerve endings on your skin, giving you a brief numbing sensation.
 Most FDA approved numbing creams on the market contain 5% or less lidocaine in their product, so the alleviation it can offer you is pretty minimal, and only affects the top layer of skin.

 If you look at the illustration above, it’s a great visual representation of how tattoos are administered into the skin, and what layers of the dermis we work with.
 Numbing creams (because they are topical) only block the nerve endings on the outer layer of skin, the epidermis.
 Your tattoo artist injects the ink into the second layer of skin, the dermis, which is what makes these pieces last a lifetime.
-To numb the second layer of skin, you would need a very high concentrate of lidocaine to seep into that second layer (which is very hard to come by), get an injection to numb the internal layers, or wait until all your pores are already opened up, and then using numbing agents.
+To numb the second layer of skin, you would need a very high concentrate of lidocaine to seep into that second layer (which is very hard to come by without a prescription), get an injection to numb the internal layers, or wait until all your pores are already opened up, and then using numbing agents.

 Another downside to using lidocaine, is that your body builds a tolerance to it VERY quickly. so if you use a cream on your skin, followed by the spray near the end of your appointment, there’s a chance the spray may not work because your body has already built up a tolerance to it.
 Some other factors that may affect whether it may work or not include:

-• If you’ve had any dental/medical procedures recently that required numbing agents.
+If you’ve had any dental/medical procedures recently that required numbing agents.

-• If you use any medications or substances that are relatives of the “-caine” family.
+If you use any medications or substances that are relatives of the “-caine” family.

-• Genetics: some people have a natural tolerance against anesthetics (for example, red headed people are prone to this genetic intolerance).
+Genetics: some people have a natural tolerance against anesthetics (for example, red headed people are prone to this genetic intolerance).

-• Tobacco smokers
+Tobacco smokers

-• Alcohol consumption (if you’re hungover, it may affect how well these products will work on you)
+Alcohol consumption (if you’re hungover, it may affect how well these products will work on you)

-All that aside, there are certain appointments and situations where I do enjoy using numbing agents!
+All that aside, there are certain appointments and situations where I’m comfortable using numbing agents.
 When it comes to large scale appointments, I like to finish projects in one sitting instead of breaking it up into multiple sessions if I’m able to, and the skin is permitting, but sitting for a 6, 8, and sometimes a 10 hour session can be a rough day.
 Those are appointments I usually recommend people use numbing creams on and may reapply them as the session progresses so we can hopefully get the project done in one session.
 Sometimes it’s not possible, but it’s worth the effort!
 If it’s an appointment that I think someone would benefit using it (or would like the option to use it) I’ll let them know in their appointment details.